gordonbrander/openag-ui/README.md

     npm run build

+This will generate a folder called `./dist` containing everything necessary for the app to run in your browser.
+Copy `dist` wherever you like, or drag/drop `dist/index.html` on to your browser to run the app.

 If you're doing active development, and want your JS files to automatically rebuild after you save, you can run